ExplainableML/eml_website/content/publications/efficient-finetuning.md

 Multiplicative finetuning techniques like *ETHER* introduce additional computational load through extra matrix multiplications.
 To mitigate this issue, the paper proposes the usage a block-diagonal formulation of *ETHER*.

 In this block-diagonal structure, each block on the diagonal of the transformation matrix $H$ only affects a sub-block of the weight matrix $W$.
 As a result, the full weight transformation can now be separated into smaller block-specific operations.
-This significantly increases the training speed by reducing the overall number of computations from O(d^2 f) to O(d^2 f/n).In addition, each of this block operations can now be fully parallelized, further speeding-up the method.
+This significantly increases the training speed by reducing the overall number of computations from $\mathcal{O}(d^2 f)$ to $\mathcal{O}(d^2 f/n)$.
+In addition, each of this block operations can now be fully parallelized, further speeding-up the method.

 </br>
 <p align="center">